guiprav/right-angle/README.md

 }
 ```

-Invocations like `runStep("Navigation: When I go to '/login' page")` will have their step description strings parsed to extract the bundle name (the part before the colon), and the rest will be matched against step regular expressions from that bundle.
+Invocations like `using("Navigation").when("When I go to '/login' page")` will have their step descriptions ("When I go to '/login' page") matched against step regular expressions from that bundle ("Navigation").
 The first matched step is executed, with regular expression results passed as arguments (`"/login"`, in the case above).

-All other arguments passed to `runStep` are forwarded to the step function.
+All other arguments passed to `given`, `and`, `when`, and `then` are forwarded to the step function.
 That's useful when step parameters are too long or complicated to fit nicely in a string, or contain sensitive data (e.g. the Login example above).

-To derive step bundle names from step description strings, Right Angle simply converts the bundle name part of the string to lower case, replaces all spaces by dashes, and appends `".js"` to it.
+To derive step bundle file names from `using` invocations, Right Angle simply converts the name to lower case, replaces all spaces by dashes, and appends `".js"` to it.

 Pages are modules implementing the Page Object pattern: They usually contain element locators and maybe other page-specific goodies.